 The Bottom Line: Is Dairy Good For Diabetics?

 With the incidence of pre-diabetes and type 1 and type 2 diabetes on the rise for both children and adults, it’s important to know how to take control and manage your personal risk or manage the condition to prevent irreversible long-term damage.
-Enjoying dairy foods as part of your overall nutritious diet is a step in the right direction.
+Enjoying dairy products as part of your overall nutritious diet is a step in the right direction.
+Research shows that balanced portions of milk and dairy products can provide essential nutrients while supporting healthy blood sugar levels.
 Connect with an expert Registered Dietitian Nutritionist to develop a personalized eating plan for you.

 Related Posts